Mortgage Payment (P&I) | ||

 The Grand Canyon State isn’t just home to spectacular natural beauty and ideal weather, it’s also known for its growing gross domestic product and growing industries.
 The Arizona Commerce Authority lists aerospace and defense, tech, renewable energy, bioscience optics and photonics, business services and advanced manufacturing as top industries in the state.
 Arizona’s largest employers, according to AZCentral's list, include Banner Health, Walmart, Kroger and Wells Fargo & Co.

 If you work in Arizona, you’ll pay a state income tax as well as the federal income tax.
-Arizona levies taxes based on income brackets, with the lowest rate at 2.59% and the highest at 4.50%.
+Arizona levies taxes at a flat rate of 2.50%.
 There’s also sales tax, which Arizona levies as transaction privilege tax.
 It’s actually on the seller’s behalf to pay it, but most vendors pass the charge to customers.
-The statewide rate is 5.6% and counties can add additional percentages.
+The statewide rate is 5.6% and counties can add additional percentages up to over 10%.
 Cities also have the authority to add an additional rate.

 Planning your move to the Grand Canyon State?
 You can jump start your financial planning by comparing the cost of living.
 For example, if you’re moving from Salt Lake City, Utah to Phoenix, Arizona and you earn $65,000 a year, your cost of living will decrease by 1% on average, due to lower taxes in Arizona, but higher food and housing costs.
 However, if you move from Los Angeles, California to Phoenix or Tucson, you’d see average decreases of 13% and 17%, respectively.
 This is due to decreases in taxes, housing and food costs.
 And if you’re moving from Washington, D.C. to tech and defense hub Sierra Vista, Arizona, your cost of living decreases by a whopping 21%, on average.